dltj/dltj-blog/content/2022-02-03-issue-83-cdl-wwe-childrens-book.md

 ## Good Fences Make Good Neighbors
 {: #cat-fence}

-{% include image.html wpsrc="2022/2022-02-03-friends-with-fences.jpeg" width="650" alt="Photograph of two cats sitting on each end of a bed.
+{{ image(width="650", localsrc="2022/2022-02-03-friends-with-fences.jpeg", caption="Alan and Mittens can coexist...under the right conditions.", alt="Photograph of two cats sitting on each end of a bed.
 Between the two cats is a square pillow standing upright.
 The white cat with black spots is in a cat bed with its head turned towards the black cat.
 The black cat is on a multicolored blanket with its head turned towards the white cat.
-They eye each other with suspicion." caption="Alan and Mittens can coexist...under the right conditions." %}
+They eye each other with suspicion.") }}

 Alan and Mittens share the spotlight this week.
 They can get along with a little help from the humans.